ndsev/erdblick/README.md

 Both bundled and imported styles can be modified directly via a GUI editor included in Erdblick.
-If a style was modified this way, it will persist in the `local storage` of the browser (if the `local storage` is cleared or reset, all of the modifications will be reset as well).
+If a style was modified this way, it will persist in the `local storage` of the browser (if the `local storage` is cleared or reset, all of the modifications will be reset as well; in case you would like to clear the styles yourself, you can do that via the preferences panel.

+The style editor automatically verifies YAML for syntax parsing errors and provides basic autocomplete.

 ### Style Definitions